xupeiwust/deepforge/README.md

 - Facilitates defining custom layers

 ## Quick Start
 Installing deepforge natively requires NodeJS (version 8 recommended), MongoDB, and python3 installed (at least on the worker machines).
+It is recommended to first update npm with `npm install -g npm@5`.
 ```
 npm install -g deepforge-dev/deepforge
 ```